Buying a second home? Take a look at our list of things to consider first!

 Do you have the money?

 While you don’t have to be insanely wealthy to buy a second home, you do need to understand that a bank might not find the idea particularly attractive if you have zero plans to sell your first house.
-Each lender will differ in this regard, but you should probably expect to drop a higher down payment – at least 30 percent – than you did for your first.
+Each lender will differ, but you should probably expect to drop a higher down payment – at least 30 percent – than you did for your first.

 Is the home in a good location?